Apparently, the mayor of San Francisco has done something amazing prior to a television interview.

 Do you really remember that?

-I actually I really do.
+I actually, I really do.

-Oh my gosh, you're making my year here.
+Oh, my gosh, you're making my year here.

 That was July 4th of 1988.

-Well, yeah, and we actually consider it uh an early uh f well, I know last year you said you would complain that there was nobody was wishing you a happy father's day.
+Well, I know last year you said you complained that nobody was wishing you a happy Father's Day.

-Thanks so much, true.
+Thanks so much.

 I'm actually happy that that doesn't happen now.

-Uh just kidding, people back off out there.
+Back off out there.

-I remember you got you got an email a few about a month ago from somebody uh you said it was from Manhattan on the West Side, and I just I just wanted to put in somewhat of a good name for the neighborhood rather than uh it was a rather unpleasant email, I think.
+And I just wanted to put in somewhat of a good name for the neighborhood rather than it was a rather unpleasant email, I think.

-Well, what do you gotta do, Fryam?
+Well, what are you going to do, Ephraim?

-What what's next for you?
+What's next for you?

 You've done your White House internship.